Last Updated on April 28, 2023 by Dee

-Some fonts come in different styles – bold, thin, condensed.
+Some fonts come in different styles – bold, thin, and condensed.
 Any font that offers stylistic alternatives is also specified here.

 You can change the position of your text on the screen using the alignment options.
 Options are: left, center, right and justified.

-Simple Design ideas for adding text to your Art in Procreate
+Simple Design Ideas for adding text to your Art in Procreate

 3D Typography to make your designs POP!

 A simple element of text in the background can sometimes appear boring or insufficient.
-By introducing depth and shadows you can easily improve a previously flat design!
+By introducing depth and shadows, you can easily improve a previously flat design!